-"When we were in Dublin at the An Stad hotel, I heard from Tom Clarke that one of our main Irish Republican Brotherhood leaders, Joseph Plunkett came to Germany several months ago to gain support from their military.
-He was in the company of one of our own, Sir Roger Casement, who has been in Germany since October of last year with that goal.
+"Morgan, when we were in Dublin at the An Stad hotel, I heard from Tom Clarke that one of our main Irish Republican Brotherhood leaders, Joseph Plunkett came to Germany several months ago to gain support from their military.
+He accompanied of one of our own, Sir Roger Casement, who has been in Germany since October of last year with that goal.
 Apparently Sir Roger and John Devoy of the Clan na Gael in America convinced the Germans to provide arms and to allow him to recruit an Irish Brigade from the Irish prisoners being held in captivity here in Germany."

+"Irish prisoners?
+Why were they fighting with the English against the Germans?"
+Morgan was confused.

+"Not all Irishmen hate the English as we do.
+The treacherous British pretended to offer us Home Rule if we would help them defeat the Germans.
+Our gullible Mr Redmond fell for their lies and convinced the vast majority of our Irish Volunteers to side with the English in this world war."

+"How do you know that they are lying?"

+"They have encouraged the Protestant Ulster northerners to arm themselves to fight against Home Rule while they clamp down on us Southerners to prohibit guns of any kind, the bastards."